archiseino/Ambario/README.md

 - Alfath Elnandra (121140175) |
   Mas.El

-# Logbook mingguan yang mencatat progress dan update project
+# Weekly logbook that records project progress and updates

 Work on progress for logbook